CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It is the server’s hostname of the PostgreSQL database.

-- It is the port number where the PostgreSQL database server runs.
+- It is the default port number of the PostgreSQL database.

 /// type=SS, answer=[5]